Facebook

 • 360-degree pivoting head.

-• Saves you six times as much money over time than disposable mop pads.
+• Saves you six times more money over time than disposable mop pads.

 Cons